Jiraporn-C/lmwn_ae_exam/README.md

 # lmwn_ae_exam

-This repository contains the solution for the **Analytics Engineering Exam** from a food delivery platform company.
-The objective is to build a modular and scalable data model using `dbt` and `DuckDB`, and generate multiple reports for business use cases.
+This project is a submission for the Analytics Engineering Exam by **LINE MAN Wongnai**, aiming to build a scalable data model with **dbt** and **DuckDB**, and deliver reports for multiple business use cases.

 ---